 The Practice Of Winter

-Bitter joy of the flicker screaming,
+Bitter joy of the flicker crying,

 "I alone remain in the kingdom of silence."